opendatacube/odc-stac/notebooks/README.md

 ## Developer Notes

 Do not commit `*.ipynb` files here!
 We use `jupytext` for keeping notebooks in version control, specifically "py:percent" format.
-Install `jupytetxt` into your jupyterlab environment, then you should be able to "Open With->Notebook" on these `.py` files.
+Install `jupytext` into your jupyterlab environment, then you should be able to "Open With->Notebook" on these `.py` files.